dvishchu/labent-1497/docs/source/task_01.rst

       neighbor 10.1.255.5 send-community both
       neighbor 10.1.255.5 route-reflector-client

-After completion of BGP configuration on both leaf and spine switches, we can verify BGP status via command below.
+After completion of BGP configuration on both leaf and spine switches, we can verify status of BGP peering’s on spines.
+We should see that both spine switches have running BGP peering with all 3 leafs.

+S1 node

 .. code-block:: console
     :linenos: